godotengine/godot-docs/development/cpp/custom_modules_in_cpp.rst

 This static approach is fine when we want to build a release version of our game given we want all the modules in a single binary.

-However the trade-of is every single change means a full recompilation of the game.
+However the trade-off is every single change means a full recompilation of the game.
 Even if SCons is able to detect and recompile only the file that have changed, finding such files and eventually linking the final binary is a long and costly part.